nelson-zack/joblog/README.md

 - Personal mode offers a backup reminder if you haven’t exported in 30+ days.
 Use **Settings → Export JSON** to capture versioned backups or **Import JSON** to restore, and you can re-show the reminder anytime from Settings.
 - CSV export is available in Settings for quick sharing, but remember that personal mode has no cross-device sync yet—you’ll need to import your JSON backup on another device manually.

+## Anonymous Analytics

+To understand how JobLog is used (and only when analytics aren’t disabled or blocked by your browser), the app sends a single anonymous “heartbeat” on launch and optional aggregate events.
+Each browser install gets a random UUID that never leaves the device except as that anonymous identifier.

+We collect:

+- Install UUID, first/last seen timestamps, current mode (`demo|local|admin`), app version, and a launch counter.
+- Optional aggregate events: `job_create`, `job_update`, `job_delete`, `export_json`, `import_json`.

+We **do not** collect job content, company names, personal data, IP addresses, or user-agent strings.
+Data is never shared outside the JobLog project, and only admin sessions (`?key=...`) can view the aggregate dashboard.

+### Opting out

+- Analytics are disabled automatically if your browser’s **Do Not Track** / Global Privacy Control setting is enabled.
+- You can toggle telemetry off at any time under **Settings → Disable anonymous analytics**.
+The toggle persists locally and stops all future heartbeats/events.
+- Want to see the disclosure again?
+Use the same settings panel to re-show the personal-mode reminder banner.

 ## Tech Stack

 - **Frontend:** React + Tailwind CSS (Vite)